Violent Femmes (album)

-Violent Femmes is the debut album by Violent Femmes.
+Violent Femmes is the debut album by American folk punk band Violent Femmes.
 Mostly recorded in July 1982, the album was released by Slash Records on vinyl and on cassette in April 1983, and on CD in 1987, with two extra tracks, "Ugly" and "Gimme the Car".

 In 2002, Rhino Records remastered the album, filled out the disc's length with demos and added another disc of live tracks and a radio interview for a 20th anniversary special edition, with liner notes by Michael Azerrad.

 Violent Femmes is the band's most successful album to date.
 The Recording Industry Association of America (RIAA) certified the album gold four years after its release and platinum four years after that, despite it never having appeared on the Billboard 200 albums chart.
 After achieving platinum certification on February 1, 1991, the album finally charted on the Billboard 200 for the first time on August 3, 1991, and peaked at number 171.
 Since Nielsen Music began electronically tracking sales in 1991, the album has sold 1.8 million copies.
 Blending RIAA certifications and Nielsen Music sales data, the record's American sales were estimated at three million as of 2016.

 Background

 Most of the songs on Violent Femmes and its follow-up were written when songwriter Gordon Gano was an 18-year-old high-school student in Milwaukee, Wisconsin.

 The album was recorded at Castle Recording Studios in Lake Geneva, Wisconsin in July 1982.
+It was self-funded before they had signed with their record label, Slash.
+Gano said, "It was a strange situation because we hadn't met anyone from Slash or been to Los Angeles when we signed with them.
+The good thing was because we recorded the album first, it was exactly the way we wanted.
+There was no executive influence."